PennyLaneAI/pennylane/doc/introduction/templates.rst

 Adding a new template
 ---------------------

-Consult the :ref:`Developer's guide <adding_new_templates>` to learn how to grow the templates library by adding your own template to PennyLane.
+Consult the :ref:`Contributing templates<contributing_templates>` page to learn how to grow the templates library by adding your own template to PennyLane.